-Electronic devices contain minerals, including gold and ores of tantalum, tin and tungsten, that may be mined in areas where groups responsible for human rights abuses control and profit from mining operations.
-Manufacturers should ensure that materials in their products are sourced responsibly and are not from these areas, and should try to help improve stability and quality of life for miners and their communities.
+Conflict minerals, including gold and ores that produce tantalum, tin, and tungsten, are those that are mined in areas where armed groups responsible for human rights abuses control mining operations and profit from mineral sales.
+Manufacturers should work to ensure that materials in their products are sourced responsibly to help improve stability and quality of life for miners and their communities.